juanesca/Geek_Cosmetics/Readme.md

 # Geek Cosmetics

-An application, built with PERN stack(Postgresql, express, react, nodejs), to buy cosmetics.
+An application, built with PERN stack(Postgresql, express, react, nodejs), to buy cosmetics and see the info about the orders.

 ## Set up